vegaprotocol/specs/protocol/0013-accounts.md

 ## Trader asset accounts
 - [ ] Every party that deposits an asset on Vega will have an asset account created for that asset.
--  [ ] Only one asset account exists per party per asset.
+  -  [ ] Only one general asset account exists per party per asset.
   -  [ ] When a party deposits collateral onto Vega, the asset account will increase in balance by the same amount.
   -  [ ] When a party withdraws collateral onto Vega, the asset account for that asset will decrease in balance by the same amount.

+## Trader staking accounts
+- [ ] Every party that deposits staked asset on Vega will have a stake account created for that asset.
+  - [ ] Only one staked asset account exists per party per asset.
+  - [ ] The balance can only be delegated to Validators
+  - [ ] The balance cannot be traded, or used as margin, or transferred, or withdrawn

 ## Trader margin accounts
 - [ ] Every party that submits an order on a market will have a margin account for that market created.